-As mentioned previously, the pressure gradients needed to extrude the high-Mw gels through fractures were significantly less than those for low-Mw gels.
+As mentioned previously, the pressure gradient needed to extrude the high-Mw gel through the fracture was about seven times lower than that for low-Mw gel.
 Thus, gels made from polymers with higher molecular weights may be more likely to extrude deep into a fracture system without exceeding wellbore pressure constraints.
-This observation may be valuable when treating reservoirs with relatively narrow fractures.
+Since the high-Mw gel required 2.5 times less polymer and chromium than the low-Mw gel, a significant economic advantage may be realized by preparing gels with polymers having the highest available molecular weight.